hellcastter/spotify_map/README.md

 ## Installation and start

-To start project do following commands:
+To start the project do the following commands:

 ### Install requirements

-1. Clone the repository and open folder in terminal.
+1. Clone the repository and open the folder in the terminal.
-2. Create virtual enviroment and install requirements:
+2. Create a virtual environment and install requirements:

 ```cmd
 python3 -m venv venv